 Historically, HECM borrowers had to take all of the loan proceeds available to them.

-As of September 30, 2013, lenders will begin offering a HECM “mini” option that allows you to take less money at closing.
+You have the option to do a HECM “mini” that allows you to take less money at closing.
 If you are eligible for a $100,000 loan, for example, but don't want that much money, you can choose a single disbursement equal to 60 percent or less of that sum.

 While the typical retiree uses a HECM to eliminate debts, pay for healthcare and/or cover daily living expenses, a growing segment of the senior population is using it to purchase a home that better suits their needs.